-Pay for all utilities, including heating fuel, electricity, water (if applicable), sewage disposal, garbage service, and snow removal on driveway and decks without additional cost to the lessor.
+The Lessor shall provide all utilities, including heating fuel, electricity, water (if applicable), sewage disposal, garbage service, and snow removal for aircraft and vehicle access.

 SEC.
-2.16 MOVING COSTS
+2.15 MOVING COSTS

-The lessor shall be responsible for any moving costs associated with moving the occupant or the occupant's household goods during maintenance/repairs or lessor renovations that require household good moves in the performance of the work.
-If the building becomes untenantable and the occupant must move their household goods, the lessor is responsible for the moving costs to the temporary location and the cost to return to the leased building when the building becomes tenantable again.
+The Lessor shall be responsible for any moving costs associated with moving the state or the state's goods during maintenance/repairs or Lessor renovations that require good moves in the performance of the work.
+If the building becomes untenantable and the state must move their goods, the Lessor is responsible for the moving costs to the temporary location and the cost to return to the leased building when the building becomes tenantable again.

 SEC.
-2.17 RENOVATION
+2.16 RENOVATION

-At least every five years of occupancy, at the request of the state, the Lessor shall renovate the space awarded in this RFP by refurbishing, refinishing, or replacing all damaged or worn finishes including: floors, walls, ceilings, window coverings/paint or built-in building furnishings and fixtures.
+Unless otherwise agreed upon, at least every five years of occupancy, at the request of the State, the Lessor shall renovate the space awarded in this RFP by refurbishing, refinishing, or replacing all damaged or worn finishes including: floors, walls, ceilings, window coverings/paint or built-in building furnishings and fixtures.